Independent African news, markets, culture and politics.

 BREAKING: All Delta PDP Reps defect to APC

-The Zamfara State chapters of the Peoples Democratic Party (PDP) and the All Progressives Congress (APC) have engaged in a war of words over a planned visit by Minister of State for Defence, Bello Mohammed Matawalle.
-The APC has accused the PDP of being “confused, disjointed and afraid” due to the planned visit, which the PDP has opposed.
+The Zamfara State chapters of the Peoples Democratic Party (PDP) and the All Progressives Congress (APC) have entered a war of words over a planned visit by Minister of State for Defence Bello Mohammed Matawalle.
+The APC has accused the PDP of being “confused, disjointed and afraid” of the visit, which the PDP opposes.
+APC State Publicity Secretary Malam Yusuf Idris said the PDP’s resistance signals worry and instability within the party and warned that defections are rising because of its perceived non‑performance.

-The exchange between the two parties highlights the ongoing tensions in Zamfara State, where issues of governance and security have been major concerns.
-The APC has expressed its readiness to welcome Matawalle and anticipates that more PDP members will defect to the party.
-As the situation unfolds, the focus is likely to remain on the ability of the state government to address the pressing issues facing Zamfara, including insecurity and governance.
+The exchange underscores the ongoing tensions in Zamfara, where governance and security remain major concerns.
+The APC says it is ready to welcome Matawalle and expects more PDP members to defect to its ranks.
+As events unfold, attention will likely stay on the state government’s ability to address Zamfara’s pressing issues, particularly insecurity and governance.

 Scroll to Top